-A good rule of thumb to follow to avoid injury is to increase your running frequency until it is back to where it used to be before increasing your mileage.
-Keep your runs shorter in the beginning of your comeback, gradually increasing their frequency before distance.
-Only once you’re back to running multiple times each week will your body be ready to add some mileage.
+A good rule of thumb to follow to avoid injury is to focus on regaining your running frequency before starting to increase your mileage.
+Keep your runs shorter in the beginning of your comeback, focusing on first creating a solid running base.

 Spend at least a month building a distance base.

 It’s so important to have a solid running base before jumping back in to any speed work.